tiendu/tiendu.github.io/_posts/2025-04-23-solid-principles-eng.md

         ...
 ```

-Now every time you want to upgrade the self-driving logic, you’re editing the main `Car` class-risking bugs in the existing driving logic.
+Now every time you want to upgrade the self-driving logic, you're editing the main `Car` class-risking bugs in the existing driving logic.

 #### ✅ Good Example: